 A two semester lecture/laboratory course involving the specification, design, implementation, analysis, and documentation of a significant hardware and software computer system.
 Laboratory work involves software, hardware, and hardware/software trade-offs.
 Project requirements include consideration of ethics, economics, manufacturing, safety, and health aspects of product development.
 Can be taken only during the senior year.
 Prerequisite: EECS 541.
 LEC.

 Introduction to electric machine theory, operation, and control.
 Electric machines covered include DC generators and motors, AC synchronous generators and motors, AC induction generators and motors, as well as fractional horsepower and special purpose motors.
 Motor starting and controls for both DC and AC machines are also covered including an introduction to power electronics and variable frequency drives (VFD).
-(Same as ARCE 644).
-Prerequisite: Either ARCE 640 or EECS 212, and Upper-Level EECS Eligibility.
+(Same as ARCE 644.)
+Prerequisite: ARCE 640 or EECS 212 and Upper-Level EECS Eligibility.
 LEC.

 EECS 545.
 Electric Energy Production and Storage.
 3 Hours.

-An introduction to utility scale and small scale (distributed generation) electric energy production and storage systems.
-This course addresses the technical, operational, economic, environmental, and social characteristics associated with both traditional and nontraditional electric energy production systems along with associated grid integration, energy delivery, and regulatory issues.
+An introduction to the design of utility scale and small scale (distributed generation) electric energy production and storage systems.
+This course addresses the technical, operational, economic, and environmental characteristics associated with both traditional and nontraditional electric energy production systems along with associated grid integration, energy delivery, and regulatory issues.
 Traditional energy production systems covered include fossil fuel, hydroelectric, and nuclear power plants.
-Non-traditional energy production systems covered include fuel cells, photovoltaics (PV), concentrated solar power (CSP), wind, geothermal, and other emerging technologies.
+Non-traditional energy productions systems covered include fuel cells, photovoltaics (PV), concentrated solar power (CSP), wind, geothermal, and other emerging technologies.
 (Same as ARCE 645.)
-Prerequisite: Either ARCE 640 or EECS 212, and Upper-Level EECS Eligibility.
+Prerequisite: ARCE 640, or EECS 212 and Upper-Level EECS Eligibility.
 LEC.